How to start a pop-up shop

 4 ways to stand out

-4. Collaborate with existing stores.
-Display products from other shops in your pop-up store, and vice versa.
+- Work together with other shops.
+Display their products in your pop-up store, and vice versa.
 Customers enter shop A and then move on to shops B and C, and vice versa.
 An example: working together with a beauty salon and clothes store.
 The overall concept for Uppark would then be shoes, clothes, and perfume.
 Make sure the overall concept suits your retail segment or sector.